12 native Australian plants for ponds and wet, shady areas

 How to use:

-Best for: pond edges, damp soils and structure planting.
+Pond margins, damp soils and structural planting.

 Why it works: